-NOTE: To old and new residents most of the organizations or groups listed on this page do good works and have wonderful volunteer opportunities.
+NOTE to old and new residents: MOST of the organizations or groups listed on this page have wonderful volunteer opportunities.
 Contact them directly.

-To volunteer with the us – Coupeville Historic Waterfront Association – visit our volunteer page and fill out the form.
+To volunteer with the Coupeville Historic Waterfront Association visit our volunteer page and fill out the form.
 Volunteer opportunities are varied.
 From events to helping put up spring flower baskets or decorate town with fall straw bales and pumpkins, there’s a little something for everyone.

 Coupeville Wharf: Harbor Master 360-678-6379 – Channel 68.
 Docking, Gas and Moorage

-- Historic downtown Coupeville is part of the Ebey’s Landing National Historical Reserve.
-Created in 1978 by the United States National Park Service, Ebey’s is the first ever national historical reserve of its kind in America.
-Spanning 17,572 acres (413 federal fee; 2,023 federal scenic easement) around Penn Cove and along the Strait of Juan de Fuca on Central Whidbey the reserve’s purpose is to preserve, protect, and interpret the reserve’s nationally significant historic, natural, cultural, scenic, and recreational resources.
-The landing and reserve contain walking paths, a long beach front, penn cove, and much more.
-YOU can be bolster up and support the reserve through donation to and volunteering with the Friends of Ebey’s (see below).
+The historic waterfront of downtown Coupeville is part of the Ebey’s Landing National Historical Reserve.
+Created in 1978 by the United States National Park Service, Ebey’s is the first ever National Historical Reserve of its kind in America.
+Spanning 17,572 acres around Penn Cove and along the Strait of Juan de Fuca on Central Whidbey the reserve’s purpose is to preserve, protect, and interpret the nationally significant historic, natural, cultural, scenic, and recreational resources of Central Whidbey.
+Ebey’s contains sweeping scenic views, walking paths, numerous miles of beach front, and much more.
+YOU can support the reserve through donation to and volunteering with the Friends of Ebey’s (see below).